-Red Balloon should always take a common sense and proportionate approach, remembering that risk assessment and risk management are tools to enable children to undertake activities safely, not to prevent activities from taking place.
+RBET-Aylesbury should always take a common sense and proportionate approach, remembering that risk assessment and risk management are tools to enable children to undertake activities safely, not to prevent activities from taking place.

 Sensible risk management cannot remove risk altogether.
 Good risk management should avoid needless or unhelpful paperwork.
-Some activities, especially those happening away from school, can involve higher levels of risk.
+Some activities, especially those happening away from the Centre, can involve higher levels of risk.
 If these are annual or infrequent activities, a review of an existing assessment may be all that is needed.
 If it is a new activity, a specific assessment of significant risks must be carried out.
-Coordinators must ensure that the person assigned with the assessment task understands the risks and is familiar with the activity that is planned.
+The Head of Centre must ensure that the person assigned with the assessment task understands the risks and is familiar with the activity that is planned.

 Where a risk assessment is carried out, the significant findings of the assessment must be recorded.

-However, centres need not carry out a risk assessment every time they undertake an activity that usually forms part of the school day, such as taking students to a frequently used local venue.
-Any risks of these routine activities should already have been considered when agreeing the centre's general health and safety policies and procedures.
+However, we do not need to carry out a risk assessment every time we undertake an activity that usually forms part of the school day, such as taking students to a frequently used local venue.
+Any risks of these routine activities should already have been considered when agreeing the Centre's general health and safety policies and procedures.
 A regular check to make sure the precautions remain appropriate is all that is required.